Paul Gorguloff: Early life

 Between 1928 and 1930, Gorguloff lost his medical practice licence in Moravia for medical malpractice, relating to drunkenness, dubious work ethic, his illegal abortion service, which had been linked to several deaths, and accusations of rape by two of his patients.
 Colleagues of Gorguloff described him as an uneducated charlatan who frequently peddled quack medicine for incurable conditions at exorbitant prices.
 Facing imminent expulsion from Czechoslovakia, he subsequently arrived in France on 12 July 1930 on a twelve-day travel visa, first with the intention of gaining citizenship through service in the French Foreign Legion, but remained undetected in Paris for the next 18 months.
 Living in Boulogne-Billancourt, Gorguloff earned an income by acting as a doctor to the city's Russian community, as his Russian and Czechoslovak diplomas were not recognised.
 On 18 July 1931, he married Anne-Maria Geng, a Swiss woman from Winterthur, who was pregnant with his child at the time of his trial.

 French authorities had initially allowed Gorguloff an extension to his visa, but rejected a request for an identity card in February 1931.
 A second attempt on 15 November while passing through Nice revealed Gorguloff's continued unregistered presence, as well as his fraudulent medical practice, with Gorguloff receiving an ultimatum to voluntarily leave France by 30 December or face forcible deportation.
 He and his wife voluntarily left for Monaco, where Gorguloff lived until 4 May 1932, with Gorguloff regularly crossing the border into France.
 He obtained Monégasque residency status and an identity certificate, valid until August 1932.
-By April 1932, Gorguloff had reportedly spent 40,000 franc of his 50,000 franc dowry at a casino in Monte Carlo.
+By April 1932, Gorguloff had reportedly spent 40,000 of his 50,000 franc dowry at a casino in Monte Carlo.

 Gorguloff claimed to have planned for the assassinations of several major political leaders across Europe as early as the 1920s.
 He first planned to kill Vladimir Lenin, but was unable to enter the Soviet Union.
 Similarly, Gorguloff could not obtain a visa for Berlin when he wanted to assassinate Paul von Hindenburg in 1930.
 By his own account, Gorguloff was able to get close to Valerian Dovgalevsky at the Soviet embassy in Paris, but prevented due to his line of fire being blocked by a large crowd.
 He also claimed to have encountered Tomáš Masaryk and stood right next to him, but relented after Masaryk smiled at him.
 Gorguloff had also intended to assassinate French President Gaston Doumergue and the Prime Minister of Japan.
 Gorguloff would later affirm in custody that he still intended to carry out these assassinations, including that of Lenin, despite the latter's death in 1924.